cybertec-postgresql/pgwatch/docs/preparing_databases.md

 ## Rolling out helper functions

-Helper functions in pgwatch3 context are standard Postgres stored procedures, running under `SECURITY DEFINER` privileges.
-Via such wrapper functions one can do **controlled privilege escalation** - i.e. to give access to protected Postgres metrics (like active session details, "per query" statistics) or even OS-level metrics, to normal unprivileged users, like the pgwatch3 monitoring role.
+Helper functions in pgwatch context are standard Postgres stored procedures, running under `SECURITY DEFINER` privileges.
+Via such wrapper functions one can do **controlled privilege escalation** - i.e. to give access to protected Postgres metrics (like active session details, "per query" statistics) or even OS-level metrics, to normal unprivileged users, like the pgwatch monitoring role.

 If using a superuser login (recommended only for local "push" setups) you have full access to all Postgres metrics and would need *helpers* only for OS remote statistics.
-For local (push) setups as of pgwatch3 version 1.8.4 the most typical OS metrics are covered by the `--direct-os-stats` flag, explained below.
+For local (push) setups as of pgwatch version 1.8.4 the most typical OS metrics are covered by the `--direct-os-stats` flag, explained below.

-For unprivileged monitoring users it is highly recommended to take these additional steps on the "to be monitored" database to get maximum value out of pgwatch3 in the long run.
+For unprivileged monitoring users it is highly recommended to take these additional steps on the "to be monitored" database to get maximum value out of pgwatch in the long run.
 Without these additional steps, you lose though about 10-15% of built-in metrics, which might not be too tragical nevertheless.
 For that use case there's also a *preset config* named "unprivileged".